Now Open in Oxford! - 2718 West Oxford Loop, Suite 185

 Tooth Extractions in Tupelo, MS

 A tooth extraction is a procedure where a damaged, decayed, or impacted tooth is removed to restore oral health.
 At North Mississippi Oral & Maxillofacial Surgery Associates, extractions may be necessary due to severe decay, advanced periodontal disease, fractures that cannot be repaired, or to make room for orthodontic treatment.
 While removing a tooth can improve your dental health, it can also affect your chewing ability and jaw joint function and cause shifting of surrounding teeth.
 To prevent these complications, we will always discuss alternative treatments and options for replacing the extracted tooth to ensure your continued oral health.
-To learn more about this or if you are in need of an emergency tooth extraction, contact one of our locations in Tupelo, Corinth, or Southaven, MS.
+To learn more about this or if you are in need of an emergency tooth extraction, contact one of our locations in Tupelo, Corinth, Southaven, or Oxford, MS.

 Tooth extraction at North Mississippi Oral & Maxillofacial Surgery Associates begins with numbing the area around the affected tooth, including the tooth, jawbone, and surrounding gums, using a local anesthetic.
 This ensures that you do not feel pain during the procedure, though you may experience pressure as the tooth is rocked back and forth to widen the socket for removal.
 While the anesthetic prevents pain, it doesn't numb the sensation of pressure, so you will feel pressure during the process.
 If any discomfort arises, it's important to inform your surgeon immediately so they can adjust the anesthesia.
 In some cases, a tooth may be too firmly anchored or the roots too curved for simple extraction.
 In such instances, the tooth is sectioned into smaller pieces to make removal easier.
 Each section is carefully removed one by one.
 Our surgeon may use specialized tools to extract the tooth cleanly, ensuring minimal damage to the surrounding bone and tissues.